JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lecture.md

 Composition is simpler in such a general case.
 Composition over inheritance.

+A simple example of parametric approach will be demonstarted in the lab.

 ## Interfaces: inheritance/subtyping without a hierarchy tree

 In OOP languages such as Java, interfaces have a dedicated keyword such that compiler can check correctes of the interface implementation.